Home / Examinations / Information and Application Process

 How to apply: Access the COPR applicant portal to apply for the COPR Entry to Practice Examination.
 Application instructions are available here and the troubleshooting guide is available here.

-Candidates may apply for an examination prior to the completion of the educational program however, they must have all requirements completed and documentation submitted at least 14 calendar days prior to the examination date or forfeit the examination and examination fee.
+Candidates may apply for an examination before completion the educational program however, they must have all requirements completed and documentation submitted at least 14 calendar days prior to the examination date or forfeit the examination and examination fee.
 Candidates are responsible to submit an official/signed transcript, certificate or letter from the educational institution to the applicant portal.
 COPR does not receive transcripts directly from educational institutions or provincial paramedic regulators.

-Application Deadline: Approximately seven (7) weeks prior to the examination.
+Application Deadline: Approximately four (4) weeks before the examination.
 Applications must be submitted by 10:00pm CST on the deadline date.
 To view the application deadlines, refer to the examination dates page.

-You will receive a confirmation email when your application has been successfully submitted.
+You will receive a confirmation email approximately 15 minutes after your application has been successfully submitted and the invoice paid.

-After submitting an application, candidates are required to reserve a seat.
+After applying, candidates are required to reserve a seat.
 Refer to Step 3 for more information.

 Candidates who have submitted an examination application by the deadline must also reserve an examination seat.
-Approximately five (5) weeks prior to the examination date, Meazure Learning will email the candidate instructions on how to reserve an examination seat.
-Candidates have a one-week time period to complete this step.
-The deadline is four (4) weeks prior to the examination.
+Approximately three to four (3-4) weeks before the examination date, Meazure Learning will email the candidate instructions to reserve an examination seat.
+The deadline is two (2) weeks before the examination.

-Failure to reserve an examination seat during this one-week period will result in forfeiting the examination and a portion or all of the examination fee.
+Failure to reserve an examination seat during the reservation period will result in forfeiting the examination.
+The refund policy applies.

 For specific reservation window dates, refer to the examination application submission confirmation email.